Maximum Likelihood Estimation of Functionals of Discrete Distributions: Fundamental ideas of our analysis

 Equation~(\ref{eqn.miller}) was later refined by Harris~\cite{Harris1975} using higher order Taylor series expansions to yield

 Harris's result reveals an undesirable consequence of the Taylor expansion method: one cannot obtain uniform bounds on the bias of the MLE.
 Indeed, the term $\sum_{i = 1}^S \frac{1}{p_i}$ can be arbitrarily large for some distribution $P$.
 However, it is evident that both $H(P_n)$ and $H(P)$ are bounded above by $\ln S$, since the maximum entropy of any distribution supported on $S$ elements is $\ln S$.
-Conceivably, for such a distribution $P$ that would make $\sum_{i = 1}^S \frac{1}{p_i}$ very large, we need to compute even higher order Taylor expansions to obtain more accuracy, but even with such efforts we can never obtain a uniform bias bound for all $P$.
+Conceivably, for such a distribution $P$ that would make $\sum_{i = 1}^S \frac{1}{p_i}$ very large, we need to compute even higher order Taylor expansions to obtain more accuracy, but even with such efforts we cannot obtain a uniform bias bound for all $P$.

-We gain one of our key insights into the bias of the MLE by relating it to the approximation error induced by the {\em Bernstein polynomial approximation} of the function $f$.
-To see this, we first compute the bias of $F(P_n)$.
+We gain one of our key insights into the bias of the MLE by relating it to the approximation error induced by the {\em Bernstein polynomial approximation} of the function $f$, which was first observed in Paninski~\cite{Paninski2003}.
+To see this, we first compute the bias of $F(P_n)$ in estimating the functional $F(P)$ in (\ref{eqn.generalf}).

 \begin{lemma} The bias of the estimator $F(P_n)$ is given by

 \end{lemma}